 Hiring Trends

-From Resumes to Skills: How AI Is Redefining What Employers Value
+From Resumes to Skills: AI Redefines Hiring

 Skills-based hiring is replacing the resume as the primary signal of fit.
 AI is the technology making the shift practical at scale.

-Vitae Editorial··6 min read
+Vitae Editorial···6 min read

 For most of the last fifty years, the resume has been the primary unit of hiring.
 A page or two of education, employment history, and self-described accomplishments.
 It was always a noisy signal.
 It is still in use because nothing better was practical at scale.